Wumpa's World

-Wumpa's World (Le monde de Wumpa; 沃帕的世界 (沃帕的世界, wò pà de shìjiè)) is a Canadian-Chinese television series for children which first aired on many networks including Treehouse TV, The Knowledge Channel, APTN, TFO, Télé-Québec, CCTV, TVB and TDM with 26 15-minute episodes from August 2001 to May 2002.
+Wumpa's World (Le monde de Wumpa is a Canadian television series for children which first aired on many networks including Treehouse TV, The Knowledge Channel, APTN, TFO, and Télé-Québec, with 52 15-minute episodes from August 2001 to May 2002.
 The pilot episode aired in late 2000.
 Today, the show's episodes are only seen in reruns late during the night and earlier during the day.
 The characters are portrayed as puppets.